 - College Rep Chat visitation schedule 2018/2019 (RSVP on same page)

 - Substance Abuse Awareness Parent Presentation (Nov 2018)

 - U.S. University Study Resources: Applying, Testing, Financing, Visas, Scholarships

-*Please find additional information and resources in the Secondary School Counseling Office on the third floor of the Academic Building.
+*Additional information and resources are available in the Secondary School Counseling Office.